 (Leave a note below, or email me if you have any questions about the conference or these braids)

-*Double-tubular or “couvert” braids are known from the 15th and 17th C English loop braiding manuscripts, though Noemi Speiser seems to suspect that the 17th C source (from Lady Serene, in a document entitled Natura Exenterata) might have been copied or handed down from a 15th C source, based on the style of the braids, and of the writing and vocabulary, which was exactly like the 15th C braiding manuscripts and very different from all the other known 17th C loop braiding manuscripts.
+*Double-tubular or “couvert” braids are known from the 15th C. English loop braiding manuscripts, and from one of the 17th C. manuscripts.
+Noemi Speiser suspects that the only known 17th C source (from Lady Serene, in a document entitled Natura Exenterata) may in fact have originated from a much older 15th C. source.
+The writing style and vocabulary was exactly like the 15th C braiding manuscripts and very different from all the other known 17th C loop braiding manuscripts, and some of the types of braids it described were not mentioned in any of the other 17th C. loop braiding manuscripts, but were common in the 15th C. ones.

 See Joy Boutrup’s couvert braid from one of Lady Serene’s braid recipes on this page in L-MBRIC, issue 2–scroll down to the color photos .